An Online newsletter of

 **** Merchandise Update ****

-Here are some of the newest items at Weaver's:
+Here are some of our newest items at Weaver's, and also some others that are perennially popular:

 60 Years of Mayberry